ciarancoffey/cv/ciaranc.md

     -   Fault finding in hardware, using linux tools to inspect hardware
     -   Fixing the above systems
-    -   Repsonding to emergency situatuations in a 24/7 environment
+    -   Responding to emergency situations in a 24/7 environment
     -   Managing spare parts
     -   Physical systems installation, racks, power, network, etc.